Rojina-Sharma99/flutter_app_with_provider/README.md

 Data is fetched from JSONPlaceholder
 After sucessfull run Post will be display on the screen in List view.
-If API fails, an error message is displayed
+Post list can be refreshed , scrollable and can be add to favourite If API fails, an error message is displayed
 Retry button will be on bottom right corner to retry.

+##ScreenShots